-Python's, with some predicting it will soon become the most popular programming language in the world.
+Python’s unstoppable rise is widely recognized, with some predicting it will soon become the most popular programming language in the world.

 But while millions of people use Python each day, and there’s little sign of the exponential growth in users tailing off, there are doubts about the sustainability of that growth.